 The pointy heels were piercing the floor of the bus.
 Holes dotted the floor.

 The bus was shaking - almost violently now.
 By now all kids were holding on to their seats or were crouching with their heads down.
 A brown haired boy was pointing to the floor, expression grim.
 His message was clear enough.
 Stay on the floor.

 Ms E was on officially on a 'warpath'.

 "Do you even know just how long I had to save on a teacher's salary?"

-Ria caught a glimpse of Kian's wide-eyed face as the teacher suddenly started laughing.
-"And I've had enough!"
+She caught a glimpse of Kian's wide-eyed face as the teacher suddenly started laughing like a crazy person.

 Grabbing his hand, she somehow managed to get up into the seat next to him, her mouth dropping as he returned to his book.

 "BetaBreastMaximus 200 knockout smoke deploying!
 Sleep well, brats.
 Its gonna be super entertaining when you wake up!"